Loading...

 Navigate criminal proceedings.

-Being arrested for DUI in Candler, Georgia can be a stressful and confusing experience.
-This guide provides immediate, practical information to help you understand what happens next, navigate the legal process, and protect your rights.
+Being arrested for DUI can lead to confusion and uncertainty about what to do next.
+This guide provides immediate, practical information to help you navigate the legal process in Candler County, protect your rights, and understand the steps ahead.
 We'll cover everything from the initial arrest and booking to crucial deadlines and local resources specific to Candler County.
 This guide is designed to help you understand the process and take the necessary steps to address your DUI charge.

 The first 24 hours after a DUI arrest are critical.
 Here's a timeline of what typically happens: